 The dolphins are spectacular with lights and jets of colored water sprayed the length of the pool.
 Mexican families are posing for pictures and street vendors are cooking by the roadside.
-A kid dressed in a clown outfit entertains a loud attentive crowd by the fountain.
-His shoes are ten sizes too big and he wears a little green bowler hat that goes with the bold colors of his outfit.
+A kid dressed in a clown outfit entertains a loud attentive crowd by the dolphin fountain.
+His shoes are ten sizes too big and he wears a little green bowler hat that goes with the bold colors of his green outfit.
 The audience laughs at his chatter and that is his claim to fame.
 If you can’t hold your audience you have to get another line of work.

-An English speaking promoter jumps on a wall in front of us and introduces his friends – cliff divers traveling to Acapulco.
+An English speaking Mexican promoter jumps on a wall in front of us and introduces his friends – cliff divers traveling to Acapulco.

 While he promotes, a second tiny diver ascends stairs to the top of the rock, takes the single torch from his friend already there and lights another for his left hand.
 He then walks on the fence railing using both torches to guide his way.
 He creeps to the edge of the railing, stops and balances himself, then finally jumps out into space, holding his two arms out with a torch in each hand.